spectrocloud/librarium/content/docs/14-troubleshooting/30-pcg.md

 2. Deploy the cloud gateway installer in the data center environment.
 3. Configure the cloud gateway in Palette, and launch the cloud gateway cluster.

-While deploying a PCG, you may encounter one of the following scenarios during the abovementioned stages.
-Some scenarios below apply to all data center environments, whereas others apply to specific data center environments, such as VMware.
+While deploying a PCG, you may encounter one of the following scenarios during the abovementioned steps.
+Some scenarios below apply to all data center environments, whereas others apply to a specific data center environment, such as VMware.
 Each scenario covers a specific problem, including an overview, possible causes, and debugging steps.
 <br />

 # Scenairo - Jet Crashback Loop

-After you finish configuring the cloud gateway in Palette, Palette starts provisioning the cloud gateway cluster.
-During provisioning, one of the internal Palette components may undergo a *CrashLoopBackOff* state.
+After you finish configuring the PCG in Palette, Palette starts provisioning the PCG cluster.
+During the provisioning, one of the internal Palette components may undergo a *CrashLoopBackOff* state.

 The internal component, *Jet*, will transition to a healthy state once the PCG cluster is successfully registered with Palette.
 <br />

 ## Debug Steps

 Wait 10-15 minutes for the PCG installation to finish so that the internal component receives the required authorization token from Palette.
-Once the internal component is authorized, the cloud gateway cluster will provision successfully.
+Once the internal component is authorized, the PCG cluster will complete the initalization successfully.
 <br />

-# Scenario - Gateway Installer VM Unable to Register with Palette
+# Scenario - Gateway Installer VM Unable to Register With Palette

-When deploying the gateway installer in VMware vSphere, you deploy the OVF template and then power on the gateway installer Virtual Machine (VM).
+When deploying the PCG installer in VMware vSphere, you use an OVF template and then power on the gateway installer Virtual Machine (VM).
 After powering it on, the gateway installer goes through a bootstrap process and attempts to register with Palette.
 This process typically takes between five to ten minutes.

-If the installer fails to register with Palette within the stipulated timeframe, it could indicate a bootstrapping error.
-The error can occur due to network connectivity issues, incorrect pairing code, or an incorrect endpoint configuration for the Palette in the gateway installer template settings.
+If the installer fails to register with Palette within the expected timeframe, it could indicate a bootstrapping error.
+The error can occur due to network connectivity issues, incorrect pairing code, or an incorrect endpoint configuration for Palette in the gateway installer template settings.
 <br />

 ## Debug Steps